baehyunsol/Sodigy/tests/README.md

 # Runs "crates" test suite.
 cargo run -- crates;

-# Runs all test suites.
+# Runs all the test suites.
-# It'll create a json file with the tests' result.
-# Make sure that your repository is clean before running the tests
-# because the json file uses commit hash to identify itself.
 cargo run -- all;
 ```